 TO-MERA, is a U.K.-based (South Oxfordshire) dark progressive metal band fronted by former WITHOUT FACE vocalist Julie Kiss.
 The band was founded in 2005 and plays a technical style of metal characterized by long songs, multiple time changes and jazz interludes.
+Their début album "Transcendental" was recorded & published in 2006 by the label Candlelight Records.

 After Julie Kiss had left the Hungarian band Without Face, she founded, along with Lee Barrett (formerly with: Extreme Noise Terror, Disgust, Mussolini Headkick), the band To-Mera with the intention to employ a dark and atmospheric metal music style with influences from classical music and jazz,